s3nt1n3lz21/BaldursGateAI/README.md

    1. Potion of Healing - If Health Low
    2. Potion of Extra Healing - If Health Low
    3. Antidote - If Poisoned
-   4. Elixir of Health - If Diseased Or Poisoned
+   4. Elixir of Health - If Health Low, Poisoned or Diseased

-3. Stay At Least 1 Step Apart From Each Other (Needs fixing)
 5. Run Away If Health Is Low

-   1. If enemy within 5 steps, run 10 steps away
+   1. If enemy nearby and space to run away, run away
-   2. If enemy within 10 steps, run 5 steps away
+   2. If enemy nearby and no space to run away, continue with normal actions and attack
 6. Debuff/Control Spells

    1. Cleric - Silence - If Enemy Spellcasters
+   2. Wizard - Secret Word - If Spellcaster with Spell Blocking Spell
+   2. Wizard - Hold Monster - If Many Enemies
+   2. Wizard - Chaos - If Many Enemies
    2. Wizard - Horror - If Many Enemies
    3. Wizard - Remove Magic - If Enemy With Magical Buff
+   4. Cleric - Dispel Magic - If Ally With Magical Debuff
    4. Cleric - Dispel Magic - If Enemy With Magical Buff
    5. Cleric - Miscast Magic - If Enemy Spellcasters
+6. Cleric - Turn Undead

 7. Summon Spells

    1. Cleric - Animate Undead